jchiatt/grapplebjj.com/project_overview.md

 # TODO

-- Floating video embed when we are live
 - Floating finances/growth metrics widget
 - Make GIFs
 - Make videos
 - Update about page copy
 - Update my coach profile copy
 - More FAQs
 - Link to log in for existing members